 6. What is the selection criteria?

-Fellows are selected based on their academic performance, professional and Engineering for Global Development (EGD), social impact, and/or sustainability experience; sector of specialization; references; geographical location; and alignment with specific Impact Project Fellow requirements.
+Fellows are selected based on their academic performance; professional, Engineering for Global Development (EGD), social impact, and/or sustainability experience; sector of specialization; references; geographical location; and alignment with specific Impact Project Fellow requirements.

 7. How many E4C Fellowships are awarded annually?

-The numbers usually vary from year to year and range from 10 to 50 Fellowships each year.
-E4C will award up to fifty (50) Research Fellowships in 2021.
-There will be at least one fellow per each of E4C’s target sectors (Energy, Health, Water, Agriculture, Habitat, Sanitation, Transport and ICT).
+The number of Fellows may vary from year to year and historically has ranged from 10 to 50 Fellowships each year.
+E4C will award up to fifty (50) Research Fellowships for the Summer Cohort in 2022.

 8. Are Fellows compensated?

 Fellows receive a stipend ranging from 1,500 to 5,000 USD for the duration of the fellowship.
-The amount awarded varies annually depending on E4C’s partners and sponsors, number of fellows selected and region and expertise of the applicants.
+The amount awarded varies annually depending on E4C’s partners and sponsors, number of Fellows selected and region and expertise of the applicants.
 The stipend payment is bound to performance and will be processed after completing defined goals/targets.
-Expenses associated with the research process will also be compensated.
-For International Fellows (outside the US & Canada), Internet connection support might be provided (Mobile data, Fixed Internet, etc.) based on the need and defined during the selection process of the Fellowship.
+For international Fellows (outside the US & Canada), internet connection support might be provided (Mobile data, Fixed Internet, etc.) based on the need and defined during the Fellowship selection process.

 9. How many hours per week or month do Fellows work?

 This is a part-time commitment.
 Fellows will need to have 20-25 hours per week available from the beginning of May to the end of September for the Fellowship.
 Fellows are not required to log their hours and E4C allows for flexibility in when Fellows work on their projects and assignments as long as they are able to attend mandatory Fellowship calls.

 10. I don’t live in New York City where E4C is based.
 Can I still become a Fellow?

 The Fellows may be based in their location of residence so long as they have good Internet connectivity throughout the five months of the Fellowship.
 This Fellowship is 100% virtual to provide a unique opportunity for students to continue their training in this field of engineering and social impact despite travel restrictions.
 For 2023, some projects may request travel or in-person meetings with partner organizations which are specified in the project descriptions listed on the Application Webpage.
 Fellows will be compensated for any pre-approved travel for Fellowship work.